 武神館武道体術 (Bujinkan Budo Taijutsu) is a japanese martial art practiced in several special forces around the world, and it is based on nine ancient martial traditions 古流 (Koryu, ancient Japanese martial arts developed before Meiji Restoration – 明治維新, Meiji Ishin).
 These teachings were inherited by 初見良昭 (Dr. Masaaki Hatsumi), founder of Bujinkan organization and current grandmaster of these traditions.

 Togakure-ryū Ninpō Taijutsu (戸隠流忍法体術)

 Gyokko ryū Kosshijutsu (玉虎流骨指術)

 Koto Ryū Koppōjutsu (虎倒流骨法術)

 Kumogakure Ryū Ninpō (雲隠流忍法)

 These traditions are related to 侍 (Samurai) e 忍者 (Ninja) cultures of Feudal Japan.
 Besides, Hatsumi Sensei trained and researched other traditions those also comprise the taijutsu 体術 (taijutsu, body art) of Budo Taijutsu.
 Comments of them can be found in his books.

-Being a martial art, usually Bujinkan is associated to fight.
+As a martial art, usually Bujinkan is associated to fight.
 Still, it is a way that includes different disciplines, such as: walking techniques, meditation, nutrition, for instance.
-However, the idea is to focus on survival techniques, and go beyond that.
+However, the idea is to focus on survival techniques, going beyond that to better life.